-This statement is for the LSTM website, managed by the Liverpool School of Tropical Medicine at the following URL https://www.lstmed.ac.uk/
+This accessibility statement applies to the LSTM website, managed by the Liverpool School of Tropical Medicine at the following URL https://www.lstmed.ac.uk/.

-We want as many people as possible to be able to use this website.
-To this end, our aim is for people using our website to be able to do the following:
+We want as many people as possible to be able to use this site.
+For example, that means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.